tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Payment-form.md

 <script src="/js/signature-generator/signature-generator.js"></script>
 <script src="/js/searchcodes.js"></script>

-In this topic, you find how to send data from one transaction to the PayU payment gateway.
-To do so, You must generate an HTML form with the transaction data using the HTTP POST method and pointing it to our system.

 ## Considerations

-* Make sure you have the right `merchantId`, `accountId`, and `apiKey`.
+* Ensure you have the correct `merchantId`, `accountId`, and `apiKey`.
-* Use a different payment reference per payment.
+* Use a unique payment reference for each transaction.
-* Do not include spaces in parameter values.
+* Avoid including spaces in parameter values.
-* Do not include values with more than two decimal places.
+* Limit decimal values to two places.
-* Do not include special characters in the `referenceCode` parameter.
+* Exclude special characters from the `referenceCode` parameter.

-## Variables
+## Parameters

-The following variables can be included in the Payment form.
+You can include the following parameters in the payment form.

 <details>
-<summary>Variables in the payment form</summary>
+<summary>Parameters in the payment form</summary>
 <label for="table1" class="showMandatory"><input type="checkbox" id="table1" name="table1" value="true" onchange="showMandatory(this)"> Show mandatory fields only</label>
 <br>
 <div class="variables"></div>